-If I could leave you with one lasting impression of nootropics, it is that they are marvellous substances that can really help you to reach your potential, but do use with caution.
+If I could leave you with one lasting impression of nootropics, it is that they are marvellous substances that can really help you to reach your potential — but certain nootropic substances may deserve greater caution than others.
 Evidence so far suggests that most genuine nootropics (as opposed to smart drugs) are likely safe in the short term.
 Any side effects are usually rare, often temporary and can be tackled.

-The safety of longer term use, however, is far from certain.
-So here are my tips to reduce any risk –
+The safety of longer term use, however, generally requires more research for us to be exactly sure what’s what with these guys.
+So here are my tips to reduce any risk:

 Know why you want to use nootropics in the first place and research your chosen nootropic carefully.
 In particular, ensure any nootropic stack has complementary ingredients that do not contradict each other, or stimulate certain brain processes too much.